MRPHarris/SampleQueue/README.md

 properly - either due to premature ending of a run, or user error (e.g. mismatch of samples, accidental repeats, etc.).

+04/11/21 \| Procedural blanks (‘pblanks’) are now saved if subject to mqblank subtraction.
+Added even more messages to the output text in postprocess\_PEM() to provide more information about processing status and assist with error identification.

 ## Planned revisions

 -   update error checking to provide more useful information in the